spcl/dace/doc/codegen/codegen.rst

 FPGA Code Generation
 --------------------
 The FPGA Code Generation emits High-Level Synthesis device code and all the host code required to target either Xilinx or Intel FPGAs.

-The FPGA codegeneration is implemented by different modules, organized in a hierarchical way:
+The FPGA code generation is implemented by different modules, organized hierarchically:

     * a generic FPGA backend (``dace/codegen/target/fpga.py``) is in charge of traversing the SDFG as shown in :ref:`codegen_how_it_works`;
-    * two lower level components that are in charge of generating device specifc code for Vivado HLS, (``dace/codegen/target/xilinx.py``) or for Intel FPGA OpenCL (``dace/codegen/target/intel_fpga.py``).
+    * two lower level components that are in charge of generating device-specific code for Vivado HLS (``dace/codegen/target/xilinx.py``) or Intel FPGA OpenCL (``dace/codegen/target/intel_fpga.py``).

-All vendor specific semantic and syntax are handled by the two lower level components, which are triggered by the generic FPGA backend.
+Vendor-specific semantics and syntax are handled by the two lower-level components triggered by the generic FPGA backend.

-The FPGA code generation relies on the `HLSLIB <https://github.com/definelicht/hlslib>`_ external library to faciliate host/device interaction and HLS code generation.
+The FPGA code generation relies on the `HLSLIB <https://github.com/definelicht/hlslib>`_ external library to facilitate host/device interaction and HLS code generation.

 Maps: pipelined and unrolled parallelism